-- CoC: cost of capital is 6%. - SCR{RII}(t): obligatory solvency capital required from a RU. - r{t+1} : represents the interest rate without basic risk corresponding to maturity t + 1 years.
+- CoC: cost of capital is 6%. - $SCR{RU}(t)$ : obligatory solvency capital required from a RU. - r: discount rate, taken from the risk-free curve.

 There are several simplifications for calculating the risk margin:

 - Level 1: details how to approximate the underwriting, counterparty and market risks. - Level 2: it is based on the hypothesis that the future solvency capital requirements are proportional to the "best estimate" of the technical provisions for the year in question. - Level 3: consists of using the modified duration of the liabilities to calculate the current Solvency Capital Requirements and all futures in a single step. - Level 4: calculates the risk margin as a percentage of the best estimate of the net technical provisions for reinsurance.